Skills Matrix

 Retention and Recognition

-Employees who invest their time in such courses deserve to be recognized, as this is another measure which helps retention.
+Employees who invest their time in such courses deserve to be recognized, as this is another measure that helps retention.
 Should HR engage in this tactic, they’ll need a record of the employees who have achieved greater levels of skill, which is something that is easily understood from a matrix.

 Outside Hiring